-The following histogram shows how many visits are expected during the 19-1 trimester for each hour of Local (Mean) Sidereal Time.
+The following histograms show how many visits are expected during each trimester for each hour of Local (Mean) Sidereal Time.
 The thick line shows all opportunities when the Sun is more than 18 degrees below the horizon; the thin black line shows "dark" time when the Moon is below the horizon; the grey line shows grey+dark time (i.e., <60% lunar illumination plus dark time).

-These predictions include average losses from weather, engineering time, etc. Note that HETDEX observations will occupy a large fraction of the dark time, leaving dark time available only between LST of ~04:30 and ~07:00 in Trimester 19-1 (NB, the HETDEX targets may be observed slightly earlier or later than this graph shows).
+These predictions include average losses from weather, engineering time, etc. Note that nominal HETDEX observations will occupy the vast majority of the dark time, leaving dark time available only between limited LSTs (NB, this shows HETDEX targets as of mid-2021, and is not updated as the main survey reaches completion).

 To determine the LST(s) at which your targets can be observed, first remember that HET has a fixed elevation of 55° and a tracking radius of 8.4°.
 This means that the air mass with the tracker centered will always be 1.222.